 The old saying, “You are what you eat,” doesn’t only apply when you’re looking to shed a few pounds.
 How you fuel your body is also important to how your muscles respond and recover after a vigorous workout or injury.
 To promote peak muscle performance and improve the body’s healing process, it may be helpful to evaluate your diet so you’re consuming healthy nutrients and reducing/eliminating unhealthy options.

 According to the Associated Bodywork & Massage Professionals (ABMP), inflammation can cause pain and swelling in your body and muscles when your immune system begins the process of healing a wounded or stressed area in your body.
 To help minimize the effects of inflammation and promote healthy healing, the ABMP suggests making simple changes in your diet by adding the following foods into your nutrition routine.

 - Whole Grains

 After adding healthy food options like the above into your diet, it also may be helpful to avoid foods that could potentially increase inflammation.
 As such, the ABMP suggests avoiding the following foods.

 - Red Meat

 - White Foods

 In addition to fueling your body with foods to promote overall health and healing, adopting a regular massage therapy routine also can help in increasing the health and wellness of your muscles and mind.
 For the best massage experience that’s designed to provide a handcrafted and personalized therapeutic session, turn to Elements Massage to promote overall healing for your mind and body.
-Visit www.elementsmassage.com today to find the Elements location nearest to you.
+Visit www.elementsmassage.com/westernsprings to book your appointment today.